Marcela (wrestler): Consejo Mundial de Lucha Libre (early 1990s–present)

 Ayumi travelled to Mexico in March 2012, losing the title back to Marcela on March 9.
 During her third reign, Marcela successfully defended the championship on 12 occasions, in Mexico, the United States and Japan.
 Marcela was one of ten women risking their mask or hair in the steel cage match main event match of the 2012 Infierno en el Ring show on June 29, 2019.
 Marcela was the third woman to climb out of the cage, keeping her hair safe, while the match ended with Princesa Blanca defeating Goya Kong to unmask her.
 A new group of wrestlers had appeared in CMLL In 2012, Los Invasores ("The Invaders"), with the storyline being that they represented CMLL's main rival AAA.
-Female wrestler Tiffay was part of that group and was immediately put into a storyline feud with Marcela.
+Female wrestler Tiffany was part of that group and was immediately put into a storyline feud with Marcela.
 This led to a lucha de apuestas match on August 5, where Marcela pinned her opponent, forcing Tiffany to have her hair cut off afterward.

 In late 2014 Marcela began a feud with Dalys la Caribeña, as Dalys had risen up the ranks of CMLL during Marcela's title reign.
 The two met in one of the featured matches at the 2014 Homenaje a Dos Leyendas, where Marcela defeated Dalys in a lucha de apuestas match.
 Marcela and Princesa Sugej teamed up for the 2014 Juicio Final show, defeating Princesa Blanca and La Seductora.
 La Seductora had to unmask, while Princesa Blanca was shaved bald and forced into retirement.
 Her 1008-day reign ended on December 12, 2014, as she lost the belt to Syuri on a show in Japan.
 Marcela began a fourth reign on April 10, 2015, when Syuri came to Mexico for a tour, losing the championship to Marcela on her last day in Mexico.
 During her fourth reign, Marcela successfully defended the title against Dalys and Zeuxis, before she lost the championship to Dalys on March 11, 2016.

 On March 11, 2016, Marcela lost the CMLL World Women's Championship to Dalys la Caribeña.
 Marcela and Zeuxis outlasted seven other female wrestlers in a torneo cibernetico to qualify for the finals of a tournament for the vacant CMLL-Reina International Championship on August 6, 2017.
 The following week Zeuxis pinned Marcela to win the title.
 Marcela began her fifth CMLL World Women's Championship reign on November 19, 2018, as she defeated Dalys to win the title.
 Her first championship defense took place on April 29, 2019, as she defeated then-reigning Mexican National Women's Champion La Metálica.
 She followed that up with a successful defense against La Amapola in July 2019.